-An annual beauty pageant is conducted and each campus selects one female student to represent the campus in the Miss Mississippi Pageant.
-Contestants are judged on the basis of beauty, poise and talent.
+An annual beauty pageant is conducted and a panel of impartial judges selects one female student to represent the college in the Miss Mississippi Pageant.
+Prior to the college-wide contest, each campus conducts a similar program and selects three girls on the basis of beauty, poise and talent who become contestants for the college title.